 Crosley is often considered as the godfather of record players – these guys have been around ever since the trend began, and they certainly know a thing or two about how turntables should be made.
 I’m here with the review of C200A-BK turntable, and hope you’ll like it as much as I did.

 The high-torque motor can playback records at two speeds – 33 1/3 and 45 rotations per minute.
 What’s more, the platter is incredibly stable as it features a felt slip mattress below it, not to mention its robust construction which heavily complements it.

-It features a pre-installed Audio Technica cartridge and a balanced tonearm with the hydraulic-lift control, the anti-skate mechanism, and height adjustment.
+It features a pre-installed Audio Technica cartridge and a balanced tonearm with hydraulic-lift control, an anti-skate mechanism, and height adjustment.

 - Extraordinary set of features

 - Stable and durable

 - Quite heavy and unwieldy

 I’m closing down the curtain with Teac’s TN-350-WA belt drive turntable.
 Teac is a big name in turntable industry, and I can safely say that most audiophiles have owned at least one model from their assortment.